thejoelw/thejoelw.github.io/posts/name_it_claim_it.md

 2 Corinthians 1:20
 > For all the promises of God find their Yes in him.
 That is why it is through him that we utter our Amen to God for his glory.

 What are these verses trying to convey?
 A flowchart for whether God will or won't answer?
-No, they're trying to convey the character of God.
+Indeed there are conditions, but the repeated message is the character of God.
 He's a giving God, not a withholding God (Romans 8:32).
 They're trying to invoke hope, confidence, expectation, and ultimately, faith.

 The Bible isn't a textbook.
 It's not an algorithm.
 I know this is a hot take, but I don't believe the Bible is inerrant.
 I don't believe it is perfectly logical, perfectly precise, or perfectly accurate.
 But I do believe it is perfect; meaning any change would result in less souls spending eternity with their savior.